SupakornNetsuwan/itlaw-demo/README.md

 bun run start
 ```

 This project was created using `bun init` in bun v1.0.0.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime. <br/>
-This prohect is a part of INFORMATION SYSTEM SECURITY AND IT LAWS PROJECT - 2023
+This prohect is a part of Information System Security And IT Laws's project - 2023